Below are our most frequently asked questions. Click on a question to view the full answer.

 - We install a light reading correction in the frames, if that is what the customer typically uses over his/her monovision while working.

 The answer to this one is, “it depends.”
 If someone is still able to read large print text and do some craft work, CraftOptics can be very helpful, particularly when combined with the DreamBeam, which most people purchase anyway.
 When one eye is worse than the other, the stereo effect of looking through the telescopes often allows the good eye to “fill in the blanks” of the bad eye to give a more complete or comfortable image to the user.
 Call our customer service team to discuss your situation.
 We have had a lot of success with people who previously had to stop doing the work they love due to vision challenges, and now can go back to that work.
 Remember, we have a money-back guarantee so if they don't work for you, we will give you a refund!

 Yes!
 This is what the telescopes are designed for.
 A lot of back and neck pain results from leaning over or working in uncomfortable positions.
-CraftOptics telescopes have two options for working distances to help you avoid leaning, and a fully adjustable hinge that allows you to position the magnification at a comfortable working angle which will put you in an ideal ergonomic position while working your craft.
+Select one of three working distances that are available to help you get the right ergonomic posture for the activities you love (Short: 12-14", Regular: 14-16" & Long: 16-18").

 PayPal offers its members a "Pay Later" option which currently offers a 6 month interest-free payment plan.
 You can apply for this option (subject to approval) when checking out online (or call us and we can email you an invoice).
 When online, follow the screenshot instructions here: paypal-website-screenshots-complete.